CTRL-ALT-OP/Docker_Tools/README.md

 1. Create a folder that will contain your dockerized projects.
 2. Add 4 subfolders, one for your pre-edit versions, one for your post-edit versions, one for your second post-edit versions, and one for your rewrite versions.
-3. Change the `config/settings.py.SOURCE_DIR` variable to be the path to this folder (created in step 1)
+3. Change the SOURCE_DIR setting using the settings menu to the new folder (created in step 1)
 4. Open the app (run `python general_tools.py`
 5. Click add project, and paste in your Github URL
 6. Use the dropdown menu to navigate to your new project if necessary